-3 For example - results presentations and the types of presentations typically given at annual general meetings, investor days and broker conferences.
+&lt;sup>3 For example - results presentations and the types of presentations typically given at annual general meetings, investor days and broker conferences.
 The Responsible Entity regards as one presentation, a series of presentations to analysts and investors over a short period of time that contain materially the same information but have been tailored for each audience.

+Analysts and institutional investors

+- 7.6.
+The Investment Manager may conduct briefings for analysts and institutional investors from time to time to discuss matters concerning the Fund.
+Only the most senior executives from within the Investment Manager or other representatives approved by the Responsible Entity are authorised to speak with analysts and institutional investors.
+In advance of the meeting the Investment Manager must provide the Responsible Entity any materials it will use in the meeting and confirmation that the materials are not required to be released to the market. - 7.7.
 Before each reporting period, the Investment Manager will formulate guidelines for briefings for that period.
-The Responsible Entity's policy at these briefings is that:

-- (a) the Investment Manager must not comment on price sensitive issues not already disclosed to the market; and - (b) any questions raised in relation to price sensitive issues not already disclosed to the market will not be answered or will be taken on notice.

-If a question is taken on notice and the answer would involve the release of price sensitive information, the information must be released through ASX before responding.
+The Responsible Entity's policy at these briefings is that: - (a) the Investment Manager must not comment on price sensitive issues not already disclosed to the market; and - (b) any questions raised in relation to price sensitive issues not already disclosed to the market will not be answered or will be taken on notice. - 7.8.
+If a question is taken on notice and the answer would involve the release of price sensitive information, the information must be released through ASX before responding. - 7.9.
 At or after briefings, the Investment Manager must report to the Responsible Entity so the Responsible Entity may consider the matters discussed at the briefings to ascertain whether any price sensitive information was inadvertently disclosed.
-If so, paragraph 7.4 applies.
+If so, paragraph 0 applies.

-7.3.
 Analyst reports

+- 7.10.
 If requested, the Investment Manager or the Responsible Entity may review analyst reports.
-The Responsible Entity's policy is that, unless otherwise required by ASX for the purposes of section 6.3 of this policy, it will only review these reports to clarify historical information and correct factual inaccuracies if this can be achieved using information that has been disclosed to the market generally.
+The Responsible Entity's policy is that, unless otherwise required by ASX for the purposes of section 0 of this policy, it will only review these reports to clarify historical information and correct factual inaccuracies if this can be achieved using information that has been disclosed to the market generally. - 7.11.
 No comment or feedback will be provided on financial forecasts, including profit forecasts prepared by the analyst, or on conclusions or recommendations set out in the report.
 Each of the Investment Manager and the Responsible Entity will communicate this policy whenever asked to review an analyst report.

-7.4.
 Inadvertent disclosure or mistaken non-disclosure

+7.12.
 If price sensitive information is inadvertently disclosed or a director or employee of the Investment Manager or the Responsible Entity becomes aware of information which should be disclosed, a member of the Continuous Disclosure Committee must immediately be contacted so that appropriate action can be taken including, if required, announcing the information through ASX and then posting it on the relevant Fund's website.

-7.5.
 Media relations and public statements

+7.13.
 Media relations and communications are the responsibility of the Investment Manager in respect of a Fund and the Responsible Entity's Company Secretary in respect of matters concerning the Responsible Entity.